Hayley Ladd: International career

 Ladd was eligible to play for England through being born there, but chose to represent Wales.
 Ladd was named on standby for the senior Wales squad for the Algarve Cup in March 2011.
 On 15 June 2011, Ladd won her first cap as an 87th-minute substitute for Helen Lander in a 2–0 friendly defeat to New Zealand, played in Savièse, Switzerland.
 Five days later Ladd featured in Wales' 3–1 defeat to Colombia.

 On 8 June 2017, Ladd scored her first international goal in a friendly win over Portugal.
 On 24 November 2017, she scored her first competitive international goal, a free kick in a 1–0 win over Kazakhstan during 2019 World Cup qualification.

 In January 2019, Ladd earned her 50th cap for Wales in a match against Italy.
 She was presented with a golden cap in recognition of the landmark in June 2019 by FAW Vice President Steve Williams and former men's international player Danny Gabbidon ahead of a match against New Zealand against whom she had made her senior debut 8 years prior.
 In 2024 she was appointed vice-captain.

-In June 2025, Ladd was named in Wales' squad for UEFA Women's Euro 2025, and has 105 caps for Cymru.
+In June 2025, Ladd was named in Wales' squad for UEFA Women's Euro 2025.

 Personal life

 Ladd got engaged to her girlfriend Levi-Chambers Cook in June 2021.
+They married in March 2026.